New Big Money Means BioCryst Pharmaceuticals Inc. (BCRX) Investors Could Reap Benefit

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

 The top institutional shareholder in the company is Blackrock Inc. with over 16.26 million shares valued at $121.14 million.
 The investor’s holdings represent 9.21% of the BCRX Shares outstanding.
-As of Sep 29, 2020, the second largest holder is State Street Corporation with 16.18 million shares valued at $55.59 million to account for 9.17% of the shares outstanding.
-The other top investors are Baker Brothers Advisors, LLC which holds 12.7 million shares representing 7.19% and valued at over $43.61 million, while Vanguard Group, Inc. (The) holds 6.50% of the shares totaling 11.48 million with a market value of $39.44 million.
+As of Dec 30, 2020, the second largest holder is Baker Brothers Advisors, LLC with 12.7 million shares valued at $94.58 million to account for 7.19% of the shares outstanding.
+The other top investors are Vanguard Group, Inc. (The) which holds 11.6 million shares representing 6.57% and valued at over $86.42 million, while State Street Corporation holds 6.26% of the shares totaling 11.06 million with a market value of $82.37 million.

 BioCryst Pharmaceuticals Inc. (BCRX) Analyst Forecasts